 Prostate Gland Problems

 Since January of 1999, I have been afflicted with prostate gland problems.
 After a routine blood test ordered by a family doctor indicated an elevated prostate-specific antigen (PSA) reading, I started seeing urologists in 1999.
 While under their care, I had a first prostate biopsy performed in Maryland in July of 2000 and a second in Thailand in December of 2003.
 Following a diagnosis of an enlarged prostate or BPH, I have been advised since the first biopsy to have regular PSA testing and if necessary, additional biopsies.

 The prostate-specific antigen (PSA) is a protein produced by normal as well as malignant cells of the prostate gland.
 A normal PSA reading is 4.0 or lower.
-If the reading is above 4, there is an indication that the prostate has malignant cells.
+If the reading is above 4, there is an indication that the prostate may have malignant cells.

-After the second prostate biopsy, I had few PSA tests until May of 2015.
+After the second prostate biopsy, I have had periodic PSA tests through the present.
 Since 2015, however, my urologist in Thailand has prescribed a drug for me to take to shrink the prostate.
 Its growth and condition have been monitored through semi-annual ultrasounds and PSA readings.

 In this article, after first stating the function of the male prostate gland and describing BPH, I discuss the need for biopsies.
 Then, based on personal experiences, I relate what to expect after a prostate biopsy.

 According to urologyhealth.org, the prostate gland belongs to the male reproductive system.
 Being the size of a walnut, it weighs approximately one ounce.
 The prostate is found below the bladder and in front of the rectum.
 You will also find the prostate going completely around the urethra which carries urine from the bladder out through the penis.